-- All work at height shall be preceded by the submission of a Risk Assessment and specific Method Statement detailing how falls of persons or materials shall be prevented. - Where new roofs are constructed adequate protection shall be provided.
-Safety nets, bean bags, scaffolding and so on shall be considered for use. - Appropriate edge protection shall be fitted to prevent materials, tools and so on falling from the roof area. - Where safety nets and bean bags are used these shall be manufactured and erected to the requirements of the European Standard and shall be suitable for the purpose in which they are used. - Safety nets shall be overlaid with an appropriate fine debris mesh which shall offer protection to those who work or pass below. - Where safety nets and harnesses are used, a test certificate shall be provided and regular inspections carried out. - All inspections shall be recorded. - Suitable barriers shall be erected around fragile materials on the roof, where this is not possible, crawling ladders or boards shall be used to cross these materials.
+- All work at height shall be preceded by the submission of a risk assessment and specific method statement detailing how falls of persons or materials shall be prevented. - Where new roofs are constructed adequate protection shall be provided.
+Safety nets, soft landing systems, scaffolding and so on shall be considered for use. - Appropriate edge protection shall be fitted to prevent materials, tools and so on falling from the roof area. - Where safety nets and soft landing systems are used these shall be manufactured and erected to the requirements of the European Standard and shall be suitable for the purpose in which they are used. - Safety nets shall be overlaid with an appropriate fine debris mesh which shall offer protection to those who work or pass below. - Where safety nets and harnesses are used a test certificate shall be provided and regular inspections carried out. - All inspections shall be recorded. - Suitable barriers shall be erected around fragile materials on the roof, where this is not possible, crawling ladders or boards shall be used to cross these materials.
 Relevant warning notices, such as 'fragile roof' and 'hole below' shall be displayed. - Work shall only take place if the weather conditions are suitable, the effects of high wind, rain, ice, snow and so on shall be taken into account. - All personnel working on, near or below work that is being done on the roof shall wear safety helmets where directed to do so in the risk assessment / method statement. - Suitable equipment shall be used to move tools and materials to and from the roof area. - Materials that are being stored on the roof before use shall be spread out so that no part of the structure is overloaded. - Harnesses shall be used as the last resort.
+All personnel undertaking harness work will be trained and competent in the use and inspection of this equipment